X (formerly Twitter)

 Acquisition in 2021

-UENO is a digital design agency based in San Francisco, California.
-The agency specializes in creating and developing products, brands, and experiences that assist clients in addressing challenges and capitalizing on opportunities.
-By focusing on innovative design solutions, UENO aims to enhance the effectiveness and appeal of its clients' offerings in the marketplace.
+Ueno is a digital design agency based in San Francisco, California.
+The company focuses on designing and building products, brands, and experiences that assist clients in addressing challenges and leveraging opportunities.
+Ueno's expertise lies in creating visually appealing and functional designs that meet the specific needs of its diverse clientele.

 Breaker